 AROQuery software for asset retirement obligations

 AROs are just one example of how the new lease accounting standards may touch various aspects of your organization, not just those pertaining to rent or leased equipment.
 We’ve developed AROQuery, our new asset retirement obligation accounting software, to help you with this particular challenge.
-Join our Beta Users Group and get free early access to AROQuery or, learn more about the lease accounting features of LeaseQuery, schedule a demo or visit our Features page.
+Visit AROQuery.com to learn more or, for more information about the lease accounting features of LeaseQuery, schedule a demo or visit our Features page.

 Below are some additional articles that may also be helpful.